yellowpizzav2/backgammon_game/README.md

 >
 >![This is what the normal board looks like](https://i.imgur.com/koK7yPS.png)

-To access the rules of backgammon, <a href='https://www.bkgm.com/rules.html'>click here!</a>
+You can find the rules of backgammon<a href='https://www.bkgm.com/rules.html'> here!</a>

 This is how we present the board in the console for players to play.
 The board with the white background is the jupyter representation</br>